 How to Extract TAR.LZ Files on Mac

 UnFox extracts TAR.LZ archives on Mac by decompressing the Lzip layer and extracting the TAR contents in one step.
-TAR.LZ uses the Lzip compression algorithm, which provides strong compression ratios with data integrity verification. macOS does not include native support for Lzip or TAR.LZ files.
+TAR.LZ uses the Lzip compression algorithm, which provides strong compression ratios with data integrity verification. macOS does not include native support for Lzip or TAR.LZ files, but UnFox is a free archive extractor for Mac that handles the format natively.

 What Is a TAR.LZ File?